smithjd/sql-pet/docs/083-exploring-a-single-table.md

 We suspect that the business has changed a lot with the adventn of online orders.

-### Detect and diagnose the day of the month problem
+## Detect and diagnose the day of the month problem

+Looking at the raw data leads us to suspct that there is a problem with the dates on which Sales Rep orders are entered.

 ### Sales Rep Orderdate Distribution